NEW! COVID-19 VACCINE AND CMT Q&A

 The CMTA is aware that the coronavirus (COVID-19) may have more of an impact on people and families who are at higher risk of infection, so we are reaching out to share resources and ensure you are informed.

-Currently, the coronavirus in the U.S. is concentrated in specific areas and communities.
+Currently, the coronavirus in the U.S. has cases in every state.
 Because CMT and neuromuscular diseases vary in severity from one person to the next, it is difficult to make recommendations across the board for everyone.
 However, we do know that many individuals, especially those with respiratory issues affected by CMT may fall within the category of “People at Risk for Serious Illness from COVID-19”, as defined by the Centers for Disease Control (CDC).

 Depending on your personal health and the situation in your local area, here is some information surrounding most frequently asked questions as well as information to keep in mind when putting a plan together for preventing and/or dealing with the Coronavirus: